 In the Canyon, we have three species of scorpions.
 The centruroides is the most common scorpion to be found here, as well as the most dangerous.
 Also known as the bark scorpion, they are pale and small, making them extremely difficult to see.

 Scorpions eat insects and will only sting to protect themselves.
 They really aren’t “after” you.
-To prevent getting stung by a scorpion, it is a good idea to know where there favorite hang-outs are and when you are most likely to encounter them.
+To prevent getting stung by a scorpion, it is a good idea to know where their favorite hang-outs are and when you are most likely to encounter them.
 Scorpions are nocturnal, meaning they are active at night.

 To find out specific information on scorpions, check out the Desert USA website.
 From their site, I quote this section on venom.